ssorpg/MyGenome/CopyToMCC.md

 Then edit the `main-user` line to read as follows `#SBATCH --mail-user farman@uky.edu,jba231@uky.edu`

-8. Submit my assemblies to the SLURM queue, first with 10 step-size and then with 2
+8. Submit my assemblies to the SLURM queue, first with 10 step-size (40 minutes) and then with 2 (15 minutes)

 ```
 sbatch velvetoptimiser_noclean.sh Bm88503 61 131 10